egan/egan.github.io/_posts/2016-07-12-quick-shell-navigation.md

 	down weinbot/src

 To get to the correct place, but that requires excessive typing and sometimes you don't remember the exact directory structure.
-Fortunately, I designed downstr.sh to accept multiple substrings:
+To improve the experience, I designed downstr.sh to accept multiple substrings:

 	down 185 src